Guillermo de los Santos

-Guillermo Daniel de los Santos Viana (born February 15, 1991) is a Uruguayan footballer who plays as a centre back.
+Guillermo Daniel de los Santos Viana (born 15 February 1991) is a Uruguayan footballer who plays as a centre back for Defensor Sporting.

 Club career

 De los Santos started his career playing with Cerro in 2011.
 He made his debut on 20 February 2011 against Defensor Sporting.
-On June 19, 2013 he signed for Club Nacional de Football.
+On 19 June 2013, he signed for Club Nacional de Football.

 International career

 Under-20

 During 2009, De los Santos played with the Uruguay national U20 football team at the 2011 FIFA U-20 World Cup in Colombia.

 Under-22

 In 2011, he was named to participate in the Uruguay national U23 team for the 2011 Pan American Games.